 Provided that the terms of business reflect the economic and commercial reality of the transactions between the parties, they are an important consideration, but not determinative - Reed Personnel Services Ltd [1995] STC 588.

 Where the terms do not reflect the economic and commercial reality, they are to be discounted - eg see Paul Newey Case C-653/1 and Wilmslow Financial Services FTT [2020] case.

-In considering the contractual terms, the terminology used in the documents, for example, "agent", "intermediary" "commission" will not determine the issue; instead it is necessary to look at the facts which point to, and against agency and reach a balanced conclusion.
+In considering the contractual terms, the terminology used in the documents, for example, "agent", "intermediary" "commission" will not determine the issue; instead it is necessary to look at the facts which point to, and against agency, and reach a balanced conclusion.
+In the All Answers Ltd FTT case in 2023 the tribunal looked at where the core obligations of the customer contracts were, and 'small' print terms will not be relied upon if they do not reflect the economic reality of the situation.